 A scene that is so bright like at high noon tends to be problematic.
 Light levels with such intensity require small apertures so that invariably the photographer has to deal with too much depth-of-field.

-So good light doesn’t necessarily mean an exposure of 1/2000 sec, at f/11, and ISO 100.
+So good light doesn’t necessarily mean an exposure of 1/2000 of a second, at f/11, and ISO 100.
 It all depends on what you’re photographing.
 There is such a thing as too much depth-of-field.

 If you’re photographing something that’s moving fast, and if your aim is to “freeze” the moving object, then in that particular instance, that suits your purposes, so it is good light.
 You’re able to use high shutter speeds to arrest that motion.